-These unscented alternatives cream or stick works great for people with sensitive pits.
+Fantastic plastic-free deodorant cream for everyone, especially people with sensitive pits.

 This zero waste deodorant is unscented, vegan, fragrance-free, baking soda free and made of organic ingredients (shea butter, jojoba oil, magnesium, and arrowroot powder), so you can ensure you stay feeling fresh all day, without any reactions.

 The packaging of this unscented deodorant stick is 100% zero waste: you can recycle or reuse the tube.
 Compostable/recyclable paper package.

 Yay, this is a win-win for yourself and the planet - fresh pits - zero trash!

 EcoRoots cares about your health and happiness, but we also didn’t forget about Mother Earth.